The Power of Portfolio Diversification: Building a Stronger Investment Strategy

 Portfolio diversification in investing is a strategy utilized by investors to effectively manage risk while optimizing potential returns within their investment portfolio.
 This approach involves distributing investments across a spectrum of diverse assets, encompassing shares, bonds, cash equivalents, and other types of securities.

-Let’s understand what a diversified portfolio looks like with the help of an example.
+Now that we know the diversify portfolio meaning, let’s understand what a diversified portfolio looks like with the help of an example.

 Example of Portfolio Diversification